Megha0704/Kalvakota-Megha-PDFA-Changing-Screensaver/proposal.md

 https://github.com/Megha0704/PDFA-Proposal.git

 ## Description
 My project should change between different pieces of predetermined artworks.
-The relevance will be that it is a graphic and can be the full length and width of a screen.
+The relevance will be that it is a graphic that can be interacted with on a full screen of device.

 ## Features
 - Full Screen
 	- When the program is run, the screen will automatically take over the full screen.
 - Manual Switch Between Art
 	- When a key on the keyboard is clicked, the artwork on the screen will automatically change.
+- Personal Imagers
+  - If the user wishes to add their own images they will be able to do so
+- Image Changing
+  - If the user wishes they can change the look of the image color or orientation

 ## Challenges
 - I will need to research different artworks that I would like to keep in the library